flipperdevices/flipperzero-firmware/README.md

 by [Z4urce][github-profile-z4urce] combined with the [Flipper Zero Boilerplate Application][flipper-zero-fap-boilerplate] by [Dave Lee][github-profile-leedave].

+The firmware provided here also works with Z4urce's [Flipper Zero Camera Application][flipperzero-camera] so if you have their application installed it too should work fine.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

 ## Contributions <a name="contributions"></a>